Getting Started with Enterprise Policy Management

 • policy_output: The results (match or not, partial rule states).

-• actions: Which actions were invoked against the package.
+• actions: The actions invoked against the package.

 Cloudsmith is the new standard in Package / Artifact Management and Software Distribution